 Under the Hood

-The 2018 Elantra offers a choice of 4-cylinder engines.
+The 2019 Elantra offers a choice of 4-cylinder engines.
 The standard powerplant is a 2.0-liter 4-cylinder.
 In the Elantra SE and Elantra GT, that engine is mated to a 6-speed manual or 6-speed automatic transmission, while the SEL, Limited and Value Edition models all come exclusively with the automatic.
-The 2018 Elantra Sport and Elantra GT Sport are equipped with a more powerful 1.6-liter turbo engine and the choice of a standard 6-speed manual or optional 7-speed dual-clutch automatic transmission.
+The 2019 Elantra Sport models are equipped with a more powerful 1.6-liter turbo engine and the choice of a standard 6-speed manual or optional 7-speed dual-clutch automatic transmission.
 The frugal might look toward the Eco model offering a 1.4-liter turbocharged engine with a 7-speed automatic transmission, and achieves an estimated 40 mpg.

 128 horsepower @ 5,500 rpm